Gilbert and Sullivan: Ruddigore

-Ruddigore (1887), a topsy-turvy take on Victorian melodrama, was less successful than most of the earlier collaborations, with a run of 288 performances.
+Ruddigore (1887), a topsy-turvy take on Victorian melodrama, was less successful than most of the earlier collaborations with a run of 288 performances.
 The original title, Ruddygore, together with some of the plot devices, including the revivification of ghosts, drew negative comments from critics.
-Gilbert and Sullivan re-spelled the title and made a number of changes and cuts.
+Gilbert and Sullivan respelled the title and made a number of changes and cuts.
 Nevertheless, the piece was profitable, and the reviews were not all bad.
 For instance, The Illustrated London News praised the work and both Gilbert and, especially, Sullivan: "Sir Arthur Sullivan has eminently succeeded alike in the expression of refined sentiment and comic humour.
 In the former respect, the charm of graceful melody prevails; while, in the latter, the music of the most grotesque situations is redolent of fun."
 Further changes were made, including a new overture, when Rupert D'Oyly Carte revived Ruddigore after the First World War, and the piece was regularly performed by the D'Oyly Carte Opera Company thereafter.

 Some of the plot elements of Ruddigore were introduced by Gilbert in his earlier one-act opera, Ages Ago (1869), including the tale of the wicked ancestor and the device of the ghostly ancestors stepping out of their portraits.
 When Ruddigore closed, no new opera was ready.
 Gilbert again proposed a version of the "lozenge" plot for their next opera, and Sullivan reiterated his reluctance to set it.
 While the two men worked out their artistic differences, and Sullivan finished other obligations, Carte produced revivals of such old favourites as H.M.S.
 Pinafore, The Pirates of Penzance, and The Mikado.

 The Yeomen of the Guard

-The Yeomen of the Guard (1888), their only joint work with a serious ending, concerns a pair of strolling players—a jester and a singing girl—who are caught up in a risky intrigue at the Tower of London during the 16th century.
-The dialogue, though in prose, is quasi-early modern English in style, and there is no satire of British institutions.
+The Yeomen of the Guard (1888), their only joint work with a serious ending, concerns a pair of strolling players – a jester and a singing girl – who are caught up in a risky intrigue at the Tower of London during the 16th century.
+The dialogue, though in prose, is quasi-Early Modern English in style, and there is no satire of British institutions.
 For some of the plot elements, Gilbert had reached back to his 1875 tragedy, Broken Hearts.
 The Times praised the libretto: "It should... be acknowledged that Mr. Gilbert has earnestly endeavoured to leave familiar grooves and rise to higher things".
 Although not a grand opera, the new libretto provided Sullivan with the opportunity to write his most ambitious theatre score to date.
 The critics, who had recently lauded the composer for his successful oratorio, The Golden Legend, considered the score to Yeomen to be Sullivan's finest, including its overture, which was written in sonata form, rather than as a sequential pot-pourri of tunes from the opera, as in most of his other overtures.
 The Daily Telegraph said: